 I do not recall the cost of tap water back in the ‘70s, as it was not my responsibility to pay for it.
 As decades have passed, it is clear that water is not getting cheaper.
 In my experience, local public water costs approximately $60 for 10k gallons, delivery included, which comes to about $0.05 per gallon.
 The cost obviously varies greatly depending on your specific location.

 Despite what the authorities say about our tap water being safe due to regular testing, I beg to differ when headlines like Flint, Michigan come across the ticker.
 The last time I had straight tap water, it was likely at a local restaurant, and it’s been that way for me for at least twenty years.
 Everyone I know filters their water after it leaves the faucet or purchases some type of bottled water.
 Uh, but the bottled water is a problem, too.
 Instinctively, we already knew this.

-That bottled water you paid $3 for may contain tiny particles of plastic – USA Today, Mar.
+- Bottled water you paid $3 contains tiny particles of plastic – USA Today, Mar.
 2018

 With the price of oil spiking back to $80 per barrel last week, it got me thinking.
 Oil is cheap compared to water.
 The water cost I am referring to is bottled and/or filtered water at home.
 Let us do some math.

 16 ounces of off-the-shelf, low-end bottled water = $1

 42 gallons in an $80 barrel of Brent Crude Oil = 5,376 ounces / 16 = 336 / $80 = $0.23 per 16 ounces.